How does ankylosing spondylitis occur?

-Sometimes, when joints become inflamed, the body responds by producing protective bone spurs in the affected areas.
-As these excess bony deposits build up in the spinal joints over time, the bones can gradually become fused together.
-This can lead to a loss of spinal flexibility and mobility, making it difficult for an individual to bend, walk and perform daily activities.
-In very advanced stages, ankylosing spondylitis can also result in kyphosis, a condition characterized by an excessive curvature of the upper spine, which creates a “hunchbacked” appearance.
+Ankylosing spondylitis can create conditions in the spine that cause the vertebrae to gradually become fused together.
+This can lead to a loss of spinal flexibility and mobility, making it difficult for a person to bend, walk and perform daily activities.
+In very advanced stages, ankylosing spondylitis can also result in kyphosis, a condition characterized by an excessive curvature of the upper spine, which creates a hunchbacked appearance.

 Treatment options for ankylosing spondylitis

-In severe cases, surgery may be necessary to correct deformities, such as severe spine curvatures, and there is always a chance of recurring ankylosis (joint stiffening and immobility due to bone fusion).
-Laser Spine Institute does not offer minimally invasive spine surgery to treat ankylosing spondylitis.
-However, our care team can help you find alternative treatments to help relieve your chronic back pain and other symptoms.
+In severe cases, surgery may be necessary to relieve pain and correct deformities such as severe spine curvatures.
+Laser Spine Institute does not perform minimally invasive spine surgery to treat ankylosing spondylitis.
+However, our caring team can help you learn about conservative treatments to help relieve your chronic back pain and other symptoms.
 Contact us today to learn more.